 HMRC may ask to visit your home, business or an adviser’s office, or ask you to visit them.
 You can have an accountant or legal adviser with you during a visit.

-You may have to pay a penalty if HMRC sends you an inspection or information notice and you don’t send information or refuse a visit.
-You won’t have to pay a penalty if you have a ‘reasonable excuse’, eg:
+You may have to pay a penalty if HMRC sends you an inspection or information notice and you do not send information or refuse a visit.
+You will not have to pay a penalty if you have a ‘reasonable excuse’, for example:

 - you’re seriously ill